endlessrequiem/porkroll/README.md

 # PorkRoll 🐷

 A 3D version of the Pig Mania board game built with Three.js and Vite.
 Roll the pig dice in a boxing ring and be the first to reach 100 points!
+Built for fun with Cursor.

 ## 🎮 How to Play